GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 2. Package the trainer and deploy it to a virtual machine (VM) instance with many, many CPU cores and as much RAM as necessary.

-3. Wait for a few minutes for the training job to complete, having it dump a model binary on distributed storage so that you can use it later.
+3. Wait a little while for the training job to complete, having it dump a model binary on distributed storage so that you can use it later.

 4. Have the virtual machine instance shutdown on completion of the training job so that you are not charged for unused uptime.

-This is particularly valuable if you want to train a model on a very large dataset or if you want to perform a large-scale hyperparameter search.
+This is particularly valuable if you want to train a model on a large dataset or if you want to perform a large-scale hyperparameter search.

 This guide presents a framework for executing this process on Google Cloud